WhackJobInt/postal3scriptdocs/docs/showmessage_showhint.md

 #- ShowMessage
-<p>Prints out message to the screen
+<p>Prints out message to the screen.
-<p>Supports strings from "Postal III/p3/resource/p3_english.txt" (or from any other file that contains valid strings)
+<p>Supports strings from "Postal III/p3/resource/p3_english.txt" (or from any other file that contains valid strings).
-<p>Equivalent to Half-Life 2's UserMessageBegin
+<p>Equivalent to Half-Life 2's UserMessageBegin.
-<p>Uses data from "Postal III/p3/scripts/HudLayout.res" (Plus "channels_manifest.txt" and "HudAnimations.txt")
+<p>Uses data from "Postal III/p3/scripts/HudLayout.res" (Plus "channels_manifest.txt" and "HudAnimations.txt").
 <h1>Example</h1>
 <pre><code class="language-js">
 // This will print on the screen